opendocsg/slw-judgments-backfill/2018_SGCA_36/report.md

  (b) Further or in the alternative, the appellant’s election not to exercise its right to rescind and to proceed with the Lease Agreement was conditional upon the respondent agreeing to reduce the rent or otherwise taking all steps to accommodate the change in the appellant’s business model necessitated by the respondent’s misrepresentations.
 This could be inferred from certain e-mails and the fact that the parties had been in negotiations for a full year.
 As the respondent had failed to meet these conditions, the appellant’s right of rescission “re-emerged” and was exercised when it vacated the Premises.

  (c) Moreover, its actions could not have amounted to affirmation when it did not know of its right to rescind the Lease Agreement at the material time.
-The Judge erred in law in holding that only knowledge of the facts was required for election, as cases such as Wishing Star Ltd v Jurong Town Corp [2005] 1 SLR(R) 339 (“ Wishing Star (HC) ”), The Pacific Vigorous [2006] 3 SLR(R) 374 and Peyman stand for the proposition that an election could only be made by someone with full
+The Judge erred in law in holding that only knowledge of the facts was required for election, as cases such as Wishing Star Ltd v Jurong Town Corp <span class="citation">[2005] 1 SLR(R) 339</span> (“ Wishing Star (HC) ”), The Pacific Vigorous <span class="citation">[2006] 3 SLR(R) 374</span> and Peyman stand for the proposition that an election could only be made by someone with full

  knowledge of his legal rights.
 The Judge also erred in finding on the facts that, in any event, the appellant was aware of its rights when it made its election.